Azure/woc-benchmarking/apps/AI/JAX/README.md

     #For XL models, use BS_PER_GPU=8
     T5_SIZE=xl BS_PER_GPU=8 sbatch -N 1 run.slurm
     ```
-## Verification
+## Reviewing the results
-1. Once your slurm job is completed, open the output log file and
+1. Once your slurm job is completed, open the output log file and search for **[200]**.
+2. In the summary line, extract the **timing/seqs_per_second** value.
+That is the throughput which are measuring for the benchmarks.